 Identify related course/program outcomes: 1.
 Associated with "District Objectives"

-2. Program Learning Objectives
+Program Learning Objectives

-3. Related to Para courses SLOs:
+Related to Para courses SLOs:

 Para 101: Intro. to Paralegalism

 Para 102: Legal Terminology

-Bus 018: Business Law

-Para 203: Civil Procedure I

-Para 204: Civil Procedure II
+Bus 018: Business Law Para 203: Civil Procedure I Para 204: Civil Procedure II

 Para 205: Legal Research and Writing

-Para 232: Wills, Trusts and Estate Law

-Para 237: Family Law
+Para 142: Real Estate Law Para 237: Family Law

 Person(s) Responsible (Name and Position): Pura M. Cordero, Paralegal Coordinator and author

-Rationale (With supporting data): California has twenty -two American Bar Association (ABA) approved paralegal programs.
+Rationale (With supporting data): California has twenty-two American Bar Association (ABA) approved paralegal programs.
 There are none in the central valley area - meaning the closest are Saratoga or Santa Clarita.
 If COS' paralegal program meets the ABA program approval process, it would be an academic achievement and increase student enrollment.

 The paralegal profession is evolving.
-With the adoption of various states professional business codes, California being at the forefront, paralegals are required to have formal education.
+With the adoption of various states' professional business codes, California being at the forefront, paralegals are required to have formal education.
 In Paralegal.edu, the major qualifier for paralegals is formal education.
 State bar associations are encouraging licensing for paralegals.
 The movement of having paralegals with more formal education is to allow them to draft documents or represent clients, which, at this time, only attorneys are able to do.
 It is a direct response to the lack of legal resources for underrepresented and under-resourced sectors of the population.
 With these changes on the horizon, COS' paralegal program would provide students with a 'leg up' in the field.

-Please see Document Repository, 2018-2019 Program Review Document

 Priority: High

 Safety Issue: No

 External Mandate: Yes

 Safety/Mandate Explanation: ABA Standing Committee Application and Program Requirements

 Update on Action

 Updates

-Update Year: 2020 - 2021 09/25/2020
+Update Year: 2022 - 2023 09/19/2022

 Status: Continue Action Next Year

-The adjunct pool is being reviewed as well as new applicants to better accommodate students' educational needs.
-Various resources continue to be compiled and assessed for educational enrichment,
+The paralegal program lost two adjunct instructors.
+However, we have hired additional adjuncts for paralegal and business law courses.
+Therefore, we are working collectively to ensure the needed objectives are being met for the individual courses and the program at large.

 Impact on District Objectives/Unit Outcomes (Not Required):